brain-SCC/lightsaml/README.md

 This is a fork of [litesaml/lightsaml](https://github.com/litesaml/lightsaml) and adds support for:

 - RSASSA-PSS based XML signature algorithms (by using our fork of [xmlseclibs](https://github.com/brain-SCC/xmlseclibs))
-- SamlExtenions in AuthnRequest
+- `SamlExtenions` in `AuthnRequest`
-- RequestedAuthnContext in AuthnRequest
+- `RequestedAuthnContext` in `AuthnRequest`

+The changes are needed for using this library for the german services [bundID](https://id.bund.de) and [MeinUnternehmenskonto](https://mein-unternehmenskonto.de).
 We maintain this repo, with the latest changes from [litesaml/lightsaml](https://github.com/litesaml/lightsaml) and our additions.

 ## Installation